pmslingr/webflow-endpoint/README.md

 ### Authorization Code

 This is used for obtaining the Authorization Token.
 This field will be automatically filled when doing the Oauth connection with the "Connect to webflow" button

-### Authorization Token

-This field will be automatically filled when doing the Oauth connection with the "Connect to webflow" button.

 ### Webhook Url